 Summoners are great for players who like the idea of summoning minions to help them fight enemies.
 To play as a Summoner, you must get the Arcanist class to Lv.
 30.

-Red Mage is a unique class that mixes melee damage with black magic for attacks and white spells to protect and heal.
-They use a short sword to stab and swipe at enemies while also casting.
-These characters deal a range of elemental magic attacks along with healing and even a resurrection spell.
+Red Mage is a unique class that mixes melee damage with black magic for attacks and white magic spells to protect and heal.
+They use a rapier to stab and swipe at enemies while also casting.
+These characters deal a range of elemental magic damage, while also helping with healing and even a resurrection spell.

 Red Mages are great for players who want a character that can do a little bit of everything.
 To play as a Red Mage, you need the Stormblood expansion and a character at Lv.
 50.